vodam46/burning-star/README.md

-# Basic Roguelike made by vodam46
+# Burning Star

-Just a basic game I'm trying to make for absolutely no reason other than "just because" (and to also learn C).
+For now just a basic game I'm trying to make for absolutely no reason other than "just because" (and to also learn C).

 For future (hopefully) features see [todo](todo) file